Sunday, 21 December 2025

 If you accidentally deleted an edited photo and want the original back, you can use this trick to recover that hidden data.

-How to Recover Original Images, Photos, and Videos
+How to Recover Original Images, Photos, and Videos From Invisible Backups

 Simply head to the invisible backup location on your Samsung phone.
 Here, you will see all the invisible backups of your photos and images.
 These are the original, unedited versions of your media.